layershift/kb-layershift/pages/08.support/02.helpdesk-user-guide/docs.en.md

 media_order: 'User guide.png,contact us.png,my account - profile.png,my account - email addresses.png,my account - change password.png,my account - sharing and collaboration - shared by me.png,my account - sharing and collaboration - shared with me.png,my account - delete my account.png,your ticket history.png'
 ---

-You can get in touch with us even if you don't have access to your email address.
-Once you register, you can view the current and all previously created tickets.
+A helpdesk account allows you to get in touch with us even if you don't have access to your email account.
+Once you [register](how-to-register-an-account), you can view the current and all previously created tickets.

+!!!
+Access to your email account is required for helpdesk registration (or if you need to reset your helpdesk password)

 # Contact us
 [Access the helpdesk](https://help.layershift.com/), select a category and describe the issue you are encountering.
 ![contact%20us](contact%20us.png "contact%20us")

+!
+Your ticket may be routed to a different team (with different skills or working hours) depending on your selection, so please take a moment to select the most appropriate option for your issue

 # Ticket history
 Here you can see all the tickets created with one of your email addresses.
 You can filter the list by creation date, status or keyword.